-History of letterboxing on Dartmoor
+History of Dartmoor Letterboxing

 In 1854 James Perrott, a Dartmoor guide, placed a bottle at Cranmere Pool, in the north of the moor, for walkers to put their visiting cards in.
 The hike across the moorland was no easy task and putting a card in the bottle was a way of recognising the achievement of getting there.
 The bottle was later replaced by a more permanent box.